nassing/haskell-sexpr-to-json/README.md

 This project was made with WSL and probably works with Linux too.

-Note : If you are using WSL, you may experience some issues with port forwarding.
-In that case, run the start files commands manually.
+Note : If you are using WSL, you may experience some issues with port forwarding when running the project with the scripts.
+In that case, just run the commands manually.